 Check that you have all the documents you need for your application (including your VPD from uni-assist, your proof of language proficiency, etc.).
 Here's a checklist to help you.
-If you are from a non-EU country, you can increase your chances of a place by submitting additional documents, such as a letter of motivation, your CV, transcripts of prior studies at institutions of higher education, certificates of completed practical experience, and work references.
+If you are from a non-EU country, you can increase your chances of a place by submitting additional documents online, such as a letter of motivation, your CV, transcripts of prior studies at institutions of higher education, certificates of completed practical experience, and work references.
 The checklist lists factors that increase your score in our assessment system for international applications.
 EU applicants need to do the HAW Degree Course Navigator self-assessment before applying.
 These online self-tests relate to a range of different degree courses.
 We don't assess or rate the results.
 All applicants should check whether their chosen degree course participates in the Hochschulstart procedure.
 Hochschulstart is an online gateway which helps German higher education institutions coordinate their admissions processes.
 Click on this link to find out, and follow the instructions there.

-9. SUBMITTING YOUR ONLINE APPLICATION Fill in our online application form and send it off.
+9. SUBMITTING YOUR ONLINE APPLICATION

+Fill in our online application form, upload all your documents, and then send it off.
 The link to the form is at the bottom of the page.
 Make sure you remember your application number and password, as you will need these later on too.
 Please note: The online application gateway is only open during application periods.

 NB: When you register with Hochschulstart, you will be assigned two registration numbers which you will need later in the process.
 Don't lose them!
 Make sure you are using the same email address for all procedures relating to your application, so that your online application can link up to Hochschulstart and the Degree Course Navigator.

+Good luck!
+Daumen drücken!

+'Holding your thumbs' (Daumen drücken) is the way you wish someone luck in Germany.

+14 Your application 15

+After applying